Rules & Procedures

 Any shift from one graduate degree program at LAU to another requires the submission of a new application for admission.

 K. Academic Integrity

 The university fosters an atmosphere of high integrity by maintaining an ongoing dedication to honesty and responsibility.
-Any act of lying, cheating, plagiarism, deliberate misrepresentation, theft, scientific fraud, dishonesty or ill use of other human beings is a blatant violation of this code and will be treated as such.
+Any act of lying, cheating, plagiarism, deliberate misrepresentation, theft, scientific fraud, dishonesty or ill use of other human beings is a blatant violation of the Student Code of Conduct and will be treated as such.

 Plagiarism is using someone else’s ideas, words, or work as if it were one’s own without clearly acknowledging the source of that information.
 Examples of plagiarism include: